-To ensure the longevity of this piece, avoid excessive sunlight, dampness and hot or cold conditions.
+To ensure the longevity of this piece, avoid sunlight, dampness and hot or cold conditions.

-The cushion inners are made up of three separate layers.
-The top and bottom layers contain down and the core is made from a foam mix for extra stability.
+The cushion inners are made up of two layers.
+The top and bottom layers contain microfibre for comfort and the core is made from a foam mix for extra stability.

 To maintain the original softness and resiliency of the cushions, hand fluff and reverse cushions regularly.
 Vacuum to remove surface dirt.